Haymarket, Boston's centuries-old outdoor market, offers you the best deals in the city on a huge selection fresh produce.

-More attractions near Haymarket:
+More Attractions near Haymarket

 Customers represent diverse groups as well.

 Haymarket is one of Boston's special places . . . a link with the distant past, but still going strong today.
-If you love exploring local street markets when you travel, you'll want to come here.
+If you love exploring local street markets when you travel, Haymarket is too good to miss!

 How can Haymarket's produce be so cheap?